 Low-fat cheeses are preferable to feed pets, and cream cheese is very high in fat as well as sugar.
 For this reason, it should only be given as a treat, never a meal replacement.
 The fat only harms your pup's waistline and overall health, while the sugar is not great for their teeth.
 Again, small amounts are best.
 Given its high sugar content, do not give any cream cheese to diabetic dogs, even as a treat.

 How to safely feed your dog cream cheese

 You can give your dog straight cream cheese in very small amounts or use it as an ingredient in other foods that are safe for your dog.
 Some pet owners use this creamy snack as part of the frosting on doggie birthday cakes or to top dog treats with a bit of cream cheese frosting.

 Like other dairy products, cream cheese contains some vitamins but overall has no nutritional value for your pet and should be given sparingly.
-If your dog is lactose intolerant, avoid cream cheese all together.
-If he can digest lactose without issue, again, cream cheese should be given in small amount and only as a treat or an occasional aid with medication.
+If your dog is diabetic, lactose intolerant or has a history of pancreatitis, avoid cream cheese all together.
+If they can digest lactose without issue, again, cream cheese should be given in small amounts and only as a treat or an occasional aid with medication.

 Can your pup lick the cream cheese off your baking spoon?
 Sure.
 Just make sure not to go overboard (and of course, finish your baking with a clean spoon for the human folk).